'Alone in the dark': South Korea's small businesses reel from new virus clampdown

 The measures range from closures of nightclubs and karaoke bars and curbs on eating in cafes and restaurants to fewer nighttime public transit services and limits on religious services, weddings and funerals for the next two weeks.

-“I feel like I’ve been left alone in the dark,” said Jung Gong-dan, who runs a pub near the capital’s Itaewon district, saying she has lost hope after a ban on dining in restaurants after 9 p.m.
+“I feel like I am left alone in the dark,” said Jung Gong-dan, who runs a pub near the capital’s Itaewon district, saying she has lost hope after a ban on dining in restaurants after 9 p.m.

 The “emergency pause” in activity in the densely-populated capital and surrounding areas aims to damp a resurgence in outbreaks in offices, schools and small gatherings that have combined to drive a third wave of infections.